Updated on: February 19, 2024

 What’s more, Qustodio’s iOS app also comes with Family Locator, which provides excellent real-time location tracking.
-Family Locator also includes a geofencing option, which lets you create zones up to 0.12 miles or 200 meters and receive alerts when your kids enter or leave them.
+Family Locator also includes a geo-fencing option, which lets you create zones up to 650 feet or 200 meters from a location and receive alerts when your kids enter or leave them.

-In addition, Qustodio provides access to Calls & SMS, a feature that allows you to monitor your child’s calls, text messages, and iMessages.
+In addition, Qustodio provides access to Calls & SMS, a feature that allows you to monitor your child’s calls, text messages, and iMessages (but you’ll need a Mac to do it from).
 This feature is very invasive, so I only recommend using it if you strongly think it’s necessary — like if you’re worried that your child is being bullied over calls or text messages.

-I also really like that Qustodio’s iOS app comes with uninstall protection — that means your kids need the parental login to uninstall the app.
+I also really like that Qustodio’s iOS app for kids comes with uninstall protection — that means your kids need the parental login to uninstall the app.

 Qustodio has the best free plan out there — it provides access to web filtering, time limits, and scheduling.
 That said, the free plan only allows you to monitor 1 iOS device, and it limits you to daily and weekly activity reports.

-You need to upgrade to one of Qustodio’s paid plans to monitor 5–15 iOS devices and get access to all of the features, which start at $54.95 / year.
-The prices are a bit steep, but they’re worth it since Qustodio is the best parental control app in 2023 — plus, it backs each purchase with a 30-day money-back guarantee.
+You need to upgrade to one of Qustodio’s paid plans to monitor 5 or unlimited iOS devices and get access to all of the features, which start at $54.95 / year.
+The prices are a bit steep, but they’re worth it since Qustodio is the best parental control app in 2024 — plus, it backs each purchase with a 30-day money-back guarantee.

 🥈 2.
-Norton Family — Great iOS Parental App for Large Families
+Norton Family — Great iOS Parental Control App for Large Families

-Norton Family allows you to monitor an unlimited number of iOS devices, so it’s a good pick if you have a big family and all your kids have iOS devices.
-Plus, its time limits and scheduling features work well and are very easy to use — I especially like how Norton Family has predefined time limits by age, which is convenient and saves time.
+Norton Family allows you to monitor an unlimited number of iOS devices, so it’s a good pick if you have a big family, and all your kids have iPhones and iPads.
+Plus, its time limits and scheduling features work well and are very easy to use — I especially like how Norton Family has predefined time limits by age, which is convenient and saves time in setting up.

 Norton Family’s app filtering on iOS works really well, as it can block distracting apps like YouTube, Telegram, Snapchat, and Reddit.
 That said, it’s a shame that Norton Family doesn’t allow you to set time limits on specific apps (like Qustodio does), as that would provide more flexibility.

-I also like how Norton Family combines its web filtering and time limits into a feature called School Time, which allows you to restrict your child’s web usage during school hours.
+I also like the School Time feature — it’s a combination of Norton Family’s web filtering and time limits tool.
+This feature allows you to restrict your child’s web usage during school hours.

-Norton Family also has an accurate real-time location tracking and geofencing feature that allows you to create geofenced zones up to 2 miles or 3,200 meters.
+Norton Family also has an accurate real-time location tracking and geo-fencing feature that allows you to create geo-fenced zones up to 2 miles or 3.2 kilometers from a certain location.
 And if you find that kind of location tracking too invasive, Norton Family provides you with an alternative — a check-in option that allows you to ask your kids to share their current location with you over email.

 In addition, Norton Family provides access to a feature that tracks your kids’ searches on YouTube’s site and popular search engines like Google and Bing.
 And there’s also a feature that tracks which videos your kids watch on YouTube’s site.
-That said, if you’re only interested in tracking your child’s YouTube usage, I recommend Qustodio’s YouTube Monitoring feature instead because it’s a dedicated feature that tracks both YouTube searches and videos, so it’s more convenient to use.
+That said, if you’re only interested in tracking your child’s YouTube usage, I recommend Qustodio’s YouTube Monitoring feature instead because it’s a dedicated feature that tracks both YouTube searches and videos in one place, so it’s more convenient to use.